 How busy is your cancer center?

-Moffitt Cancer Center has the third highest volume of cancer patients in the United States.
+Moffitt is a high-volume cancer center.
 Our doctors thus have significant experience in treating many different types of cancer.

 Do the radiation doctors at Moffitt contribute to national guidelines on cancer treatment?

 Yes.
 Our doctors are involved in many ways.
 They sit on expert review panels that update guidelines for treatment.
 They contribute research articles, give lectures, and are involved with national teaching courses.